MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-A-General-Provisions/section-648.2.md

 *Roundfish gillnets* means gillnets that are constructed with floats on the float line and that have no tie-down twine between the float line and the lead line.

-*Runaround gillnet or encircling gillnet* means a rectangular net placed upright in the water column in a circular fashion with an opening equal to or less than1/4 the length of the net or with an opening greater than1/4 the length of the net, if the opening is obstructed in any fashion.
+*Runaround gillnet or encircling gillnet* means a rectangular net placed upright in the water column in a circular fashion with an opening equal to or less than 1/4 the length of the net or with an opening greater than 1/4 the length of the net, if the opening is obstructed in any fashion.

 *Scallop dredge vessel* means any fishing vessel, other than a combination vessel, that uses or is equipped to use scallop dredge gear.